 The duties associated with this position include:

-Contract administrator and chief negotiator for the University of Michigan/Lecturers’ Employees’ Organization (LEO) collective bargaining agreement.
+Contract administrator and chief negotiator for the University of Michigan for one or more academic bargaining units.
 This role involves:

 The Associate Director of Academic Human Resources also:

-advises the schools, colleges, institutes and centers on the Ann Arbor, Dearborn and Flint campuses regarding University policies and procedures and Provost Office and Human Resource procedures and programs;
+• advises the schools, colleges, institutes and centers on the Ann Arbor, Dearborn and Flint campuses regarding University policies and procedures and Provost Office and Human Resource procedures and programs as they relate to academic employees;

-participates in special projects, related to appointment and termination protocols for a wide variety of ‘academic’ appointees, such as regular instructional, clinical and research faculty, GSI’s/GSSA’s, GSRA’s, and research fellows.
+• participates in special projects, related to appointment and termination protocols for a wide variety of ‘academic’ appointees.

 A Bachelor’s Degree or equivalent combination of education and experience is required; a juris doctorate or an advanced degree in a related profession is preferred.
 Minimum of 5 years of professional experience working in an academic environment and/or with employee or labor relations responsibilities, including participation in the collective bargaining process.
 Must be able to demonstrate strong consensus building skills and in-depth understanding of labor law.
 Requires the ability to exercise independent judgment, interpret and to analyze and apply organizational policy and employ advanced reasoning skills.
 Requires the ability to effectively communicate, and to develop effective strategies to solve complicated issues in a complex organization.